Developer3027/truckerjobs4u-01/README.md

     * delete lead
     * update lead
   * Alerts and notices modified for admin specific
+  * SEO added to site with meta-tags gem

 Things you may want to cover: